thusya/Cat-lover/README.md

 # [Cat API ] (https://thecatapi.com/)

-- To run this project need to use the [Android Studio Hedgehog | 2023.1.](https://developer.android.com/studio)
+- To run this project need to use the [Android Studio Koala | 2024.1.1](https://developer.android.com/studio)
 - Need to have the [Java 17](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html)

 ## Used Technologies